USS Lunga Point

 USS Lunga Point (CVE-94), originally named Alazon Bay, was a of the United States Navy.
-It was named for Lunga Point on the northern coast of Guadalcanal, the site of a naval battle during World War II.
+She was named for Lunga Point on the northern coast of Guadalcanal, the site of a naval battle during World War II.
 The ship notably participated in support of the landings on Iwo Jima and Okinawa.
 Post war, the ship was decommissioned in 1946, before becoming part of the Pacific Reserve Fleet.
 In 1960, the ship was struck from the Navy list and broken up.